Cherry blossoms and Higan in 2023

 What is Higan?

 Higan is a Buddhist holiday in Japan.
 It’s like Obon.
-People return to their hometowns and pay respects to their ancestors.
-And that means they go to cemeteries, clean the graves, and lay flowers.
+Japanese people return to their hometowns to pay respects to their ancestors.
+That means going to cemeteries, cleaning graves, laying flowers, and praying.

 Mary Holbrook tombstone